The Path of the Sky

 I remind myself of this, as I thrash past more thick foliage, en route to another sea stack on the Tasmanian coast.
 My pack is weighed down with camera gear, ropes and rigging, food for a few days and as minimal a camping set up as I dared risk given the notoriously changeable Tasmanian weather.
 Despite a frugal approach to packing, our packs tip 30kg each.
 After a day or two of rest and recovery in Hobart – our base for the three weeks that we plan to stay – we would strike out again.
 Not all of our trips were as challenging.
 We had rigged a highline across Gordon Dam, where the concave, smooth concrete walls have a different kind of beauty to the wild, rugged coast.
 It is hard to believe that humans can create something so huge.
 We also turned our sights inland, keen to experience the alpine terrain of the Tasmanian interior.
 After walking for two days, Lukas got injured and we had to turn around and retreat.
 There were times that it felt like luck was against us, but realistically these moments were as much a part of the adventure as the times that things went according to plan.

 Planning and preparation is key for adventures like this, but easier said than done.
 The team consists of four fit members, motivated to work hard for a couple of steps on a thin line.
-We are used to carry big backpacks for long times and mentally strong for setting one foot after the other even when the body tries to strike.
+We are used to carrying big backpacks for long periods of time and are mentally strong, setting one foot after the other even when the body tries to strike.
 But how prepared are we for this and what is there to expect from this island?

 On paper this walk in should be easier.
 The cliffs are little more than 18km from the road, but while the map clearly shows a path, there is little or no evidence of it on the ground.
 It is hot, sweaty and deeply uncomfortable work.
 The undergrowth is so tightly packed that it grabs at our large packs, yanking us back.
 We repeatedly have to take them off and pass them through tight gaps.
 The ground is muddy and slippery underfoot; everything about this place seems intent on making forward progress as unpleasant and as tiring as possible.
 Oh, and this being Australia, there’s the insects and creepy crawlies.
 Not just the kind we find back in Germany, but big ones, ones that play on your mind.
 In reality though, it is the small creatures that are most unpleasant; mosquitos infuriate, and leeches feast on us.
 It’s the kind of environment that wears you down.